Start Here: Side Gigs Without Hype

 Skip it if you want every answer to be cheerful.

-Skip it if you want someone to tell you that any gig can become passive income with enough mindset, branding, and jazz hands.
+Skip it if you want someone to tell you any gig can become passive income with enough mindset, branding, and jazz hands.

 Also skip it if you are looking for detailed legal, tax, financial, or business advice.
 This site can help you think through side-gig structure, but it is not a substitute for a qualified professional when the stakes get serious.